pe-st/garmin-connect-export/README.md

 ## Thank You

-Thanks for using this script and I hope you find it as useful as I do! :smile:
+Thanks for using this script, and I hope you find it as useful as I do! :smile: